 Ingredient highlight - Rose de Mai Absolute plus essential oils of Bitter orange, Clary Sage, Frankincense, Guiaiacwood, Myrrh, Rosemary, Sandalwood, Spikenard and Ylang Ylang

-- Our perfumes contain a much higher percentage of naturals than department store perfumes.
+- Our perfumes contain a high percentage of naturals.
 We do use nature-identical synthetics when they are safer from an allergy perspective, are more eco-friendly and do not harm any animals.
-For example - The musk deer is now extinct.
+For example - The musk deer is now almost extinct.
 No deer were harmed for the Musk in our perfumes.
-Again, we use aroma molecules identical to the ones found naturally.

 - Top: Spikenard, Herbal Tea, Basil, Blackcurrant